 Shunt narrowing or occlusion (blockage) can occur anytime after the procedure, and most frequently within the first year.
 Follow-up ultrasound examinations are performed frequently after the TIPS procedure to detect these complications.
 The signs of occlusion include increased ascites or recurrent bleeding.
 This condition can be treated by a radiologist who re-expands the shunt with a balloon or repeats the procedure to place a new stent.

-Encephalopathy, or mental changes caused by abnormal functioning of the brain that occur with severe liver disease.
+Encephalopathy, or mental changes caused by abnormal functioning of the brain that occur with severe liver disease, is another potential complication.
 Encephalopathy can be worse when blood flow to the liver is reduced by TIPS, which may result in toxic substances reaching the brain without being metabolized first by the liver.
 This condition can be treated with medications, diet or by replacing the shunt.

 More about the DSRS procedure